sebringj/react-native-video-thumbnail-too/README.md

 # react-native-video-thumbnail-too

-extracts a jpg thumbnail from a video
+extracts a png OR jpg thumbnail from a video

 ## Installation